 TGG is the Group Incoming Short Data Timer.
 It defines the length of time that the radio shall wait for further signalling, if it expects any, during a group short data call.
-If the TGG time elapses the short data state machine is reset and future short data signalling is assumed to be a new transaction.
+If the TGG time elapses the current short data transaction is reset and future short data signalling is assumed to be a new transaction.

-Valid entries are from 1 to 30
+Valid entries are from 1 to 30.